playframework/playframework/documentation/manual/working/commonGuide/server/AkkaHttpServer.md

 ## Configuring Akka HTTP

-You can configure the Akka HTTP server settings through [[application.conf|SettingsAkkaHttp]].
-That also describes how to enable the HTTP/2 support.
+There are a variety of options that can be configured for the Akka HTTP server.
+These are given in the [[documentation on configuring Akka HTTP||SettingsAkkaHttp]].

 ## HTTP/2 support (experimental)